UladzislauBlok/tcp-proxy/README.md

 # Strategic Development Plan: Simple TCP Proxy

-This plan outlines five phases, moving from a basic socket logger to a fully functional, asynchronous HTTP proxy.
+This plan outlines phases, moving from a basic socket logger to a fully functional, asynchronous HTTP proxy.

+---

 ### Phase 1: Basic Server and Socket Data Logging